 THIS DISCLOSURE IS BASIC.
 PLEASE REFER TO PART II OF CHAPTER 83, FLORIDA STATUTES, TO DETERMINE YOUR LEGAL RIGHTS AND OBLIGATIONS.

+NOTICES.

+Any communications between the parties may be delivered, by email or by text, at the discretion of the Landlord; provided, however, that any notice required by the Lease or by Part II, Chapter 83, Florida Statutes, shall not be deemed sufficient notice under the Lease, unless such notice is given as specified below.

-NOTICES. _________________________________is Landlord.
-All notices to Landlord and all Lease Payments must be sent to Landlord at ________________________________________ (the “Landlord’s Address”), unless Landlord gives Tenant written notice of a change.
+All notices to Landlord must be sent to Landlord at _____________________________ (the “Landlord’s Address”), unless Landlord gives Tenant written notice of a change.
 Any notice to Landlord shall be given by U.S. certified mail, return receipt requested, or by hand delivery to Landlord at Landlord’s Address.

 Any notice to Tenant shall be given by U.S. certified mail, return receipt requested, or delivered to Tenant at the Premises.
 If Tenant is absent from the Premises, a notice to Tenant may be given by leaving a copy of the notice at the Premises.